48 Takeoff & Landing Performance

 Analysis

-The figure below shows the forces acting on an airplane during the landing rollout; they are the same as during the takeoff, except that the thrust will now be zero or negative (i.e., the use of reverse thrust, if available).
+The figure below shows the forces acting on an airplane during the landing rollout; they are the same as during the takeoff, except that the thrust will now be zero or negative (i.e., the use of reverse thrust).
 The wing’s drag coefficient will dramatically increase by deflecting the flaps downward and using spoilers.
 The rolling friction is much greater if the brakes are applied, with \mu_r = 0.4 being a typical value for braking on a dry paved runway.
 Brakes may only be applied for part of the landing distance, depending on the pilot’s discretion and the available runway length.
 Spoilers on the wings are used to decrease the lift on the wings and increase the weight onto the wheels to increase the rolling friction and braking action during the landing roll.

 The forces acting on an airplane during the landing roll.